yassine-rd/yassine-rd/README.md

 </div>

 <pre>
-💻 I'm currently a Data Scientist Intern at Groupe-SII in France 🧬 Working on a project that involves building a multimodal ML system for recognizing medical document images 🔭 I have a keen interest in artificial intelligence, human-computer interaction, and everything in between 🌱 Learning about MLOps and advanced Computer Vision stuff
+💻 I'm currently an AI Engineer Intern at Groupe-SII in France 🧬 Working on a project that involves building a multimodal ML system for recognizing medical document images 🔭 I have a keen interest in artificial intelligence, human-computer interaction, and everything in between 🌱 Learning about MLOps and advanced Computer Vision stuff